The Soldier's Details

 - Non Pladuk Grave No. 1

-Soldier wounded in action on 9.2.1942, he then made his way to the General Base Depot and was admitted to 2/13th Australian General Hospital on 10.2.1942 with shrapnel wounds to his left arm and chest.
+Barrymore was a Driver with Platoon 16 ‘D’ Coy 2/4th, stationed on northwest coast of Singapore for the Japanese invasion.
+He was wounded in action on 9.2.1942, then made his way to General Base Depot and was admitted to 2/13th Australian General Hospital on 10.2.1942 with shrapnel wounds to his left arm and chest.
 Discharged to unit on 21.2.1942.

 Bill was selected from Singapore to work on the Burma-Thai Railway with ‘D’ Force V Battalion which endured heavy loss of life.
 He became seriously ill with malaria at Kuii Camp and was evacuated to Non Pladuk Hospital Camp No. 2 where he tragically died on 21 December 1943 aged 35 years.
 Initially buried at Non Pladuk his body was moved to Kanchanaburi War Cemetery after the war.
 There are 92 men from 2/4th at this cemetery.

-Frederick Markwell Barrymore was one of three children born to Frederick William Barrymore and Cora Henrietta Markwell.
-Barrymore had two sisters Annette and Olwyn.
+Frederick Markwell Barrymore was one of four children born to Frederick William Barrymore and Cora Henrietta Markwell.
+Barrymore had three sisters , Edith Annette and Elwyn.

 Photograph taken Kanchanaburi War Cemetery January 2018.

-Barrymore resided 7 Stone Street, South on enlistment.
+Barrymore resided 7 Stone Street, South Perth on enlistment.

 - Selarang Barracks Changi - Singapore